-- Notify program manager by sending an email to email@example.com (please state the donor, date of the food run, and your name)
+Notify program manager by sending an email to firstname.lastname@example.org (please attach your food run confirmation email to your request)

-- Check in ChowMatch, under "Volunteer" and go to "My food runs" Scroll to see if the food run still exist in your food run list.
+Check in ChowMatch, under "Volunteer" and go to "My food runs" Scroll to see if the food run still exist in your food run list.
 If it's not longer in your account, it has been removed from your responsibility and has been released back into the ChowMatch platform.
-If it is still in your account, send another reminder email to program manager.
+If it is still in your account, send another reminder email to email@example.com

 What other supplies should I consider having on the food runs?

-Keeping a box of hand wipes, disposable gloves, and paper towels in the car is highly recommended to transport food.
+We recommend keeping a box of hand wipes, disposable gloves, and paper towels in the car when transporting food.
 An folding cart is an option in case one is not available at the donor site.

 What should I expect to receive as a Volunteer?

-Due to the influx of runners, Volunteers who have accomplish five food runs will get a T-shirt and a badge.
-Regular Food Runners who have passed the Safety Awareness Test and have signed up to be a Regular Runner (one food run a week) will receive an insulated bag, T-shirt, and identification badge.
-Through out the year, most food runs accumulated by any given volunteer will receive a gift of appreciation.
-(It could be donated meals, bouquet of flowers etc...)
+Due to the influx of runners, Volunteers who have accomplish ten food runs will get a T-shirt and a badge.
+Regular Food Runners who have passed the Safety Awareness Test and have signed up to be a Regular Runner (one food run a week) will receive T-shirt, and identification badge.

 What is the best strategy to transport multiple trays of food i.e. 15-20 trays of food?